Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 • Tested channel spend by region

-How other platforms handle this:
+How most platforms handle this

-How Stella handles this by design:
+How Stella handles this

 What happens after upload in Stella: